hswangTW/GenPhys2018Fall/hw2/README.md

 msg = text(text='final speed = ' + str(ball.v.mag), pos=vec(-10, 15, 0))
 ```

 We know that the acceleration due to the air-drag force acted on an object is of the opposite direction to the object’s velocity and the acceleration is positively correlated to the object’s speed.
-Here we assume that the correlation is linear, therefore an additional velocity change `-C_drag*ball.v*dt` ( `-C_drag*v` is the deceleration due to air drag) is added to the velocity formula, `ball.v += vec(0, -g, 0)*dt - C_drag*ball.v*dt`.
+Here we assume that the correlation is linear, therefore an additional velocity change <br> `-C_drag*ball.v*dt` ( `-C_drag*v` is the deceleration due to air drag) is added to the velocity formula, `ball.v += vec(0, -g, 0)*dt - C_drag*ball.v*dt`.
 With this, we will be able to simulate a flying object under the influence of air-drag.

 ```python
 msg = text(text='final speed = ' + str(ball.v.mag), pos=vec(-10, 15, 0))